luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 So this model actually has a shorter detection distance than the smaller model despite having a higher resolution.
 Why?
 Likely because it was intentionally trained to detect only close-in faces since it's intended to be used in the cabin of a vehicle.
 (You wouldn't want to be detecting the faces in cars passing by, for example.)

-So what happens what is this `-dd` option we've been running?
+So what is this `-dd` option we've been running?
 Why is that there?

 It's there because we wanted to save the best for last.
 It stands for disable depth (and has the long-form option `--disable_depth`).
 So if you remove that, DepthAI will now calculate the 3D position of the object being detected (a face in this example, but it works for any object detector.)
+(And if you're using microAI, leave it there, as microAI is monocular only - no depth information.)

 So you get the **full 3D position** of the **detected object**, in this case, my face.